 - Exchange-traded funds (ETFs).
 A diversified portfolio of securities from a range of asset classes and markets.

 - Company warrants.
-Securities issued by a listed company to raise capital, which in turn gives the investor the right to subscribe for or buy one share of that company at a specified price during a specified period of time before the expiry of the warrant.
-Company warrants have a maturity date (typically 3 years or longer) and are worthless once they expire unless the holder subscribes for the new shares before the maturity date.
+Securities issued by a listed company to raise capital, which in turn gives the investor the right to subscribe for or buy one stock of that company at a specified price during a specified period of time before the expiry of the warrant.
+Company warrants have a maturity date (typically 3 years or longer) and are worthless once they expire unless the holder subscribes for the new stocks before the maturity date.

 Note: Some stocks may not be available for purchase due to tax and/or regulatory restrictions.